 Once admitted, exchange students must personally enroll themselves in UNL classes via Myred online registration.
 Advice and assistance is available, but only the student can perform the necessary steps to be enrolled in suitable classes.
 It is highly recommended that students meet an advisor from their home institution to determine which classes will most beneficial academically for the student.

 The University of Nebraska-Lincoln (UNL) will issue Form DS-2019, a Certificate of Eligibility for the Exchange Visitor Visa (J-1) for all incoming exchange students.
-As a J-1 visa holder you are obligated to pursue a full-time academic program at UNL.
+As a J-1 visa holder, students are obligated to pursue a full-time academic program at UNL.
 A minimum full-time academic program, which students must maintain for immigration regulations, is considered to be 12-15 undergraduate hours or 9-12 graduate hours.
-This document will be mailed directly to your home university’s international office.
+This document will be mailed directly to the student's home university international office.